jmhupanen/mean-project/README.md

 ## How to run the project

-Make sure you have the latest versions of MongoDB, Node.js (including nodemon) and Angular installed.
+Make sure you have the latest versions of MongoDB and Node.js (including nodemon).

 Start mongodb.